See below for answers to frequently asked financial aid questions.

 When do I receive my financial aid?

 Entering students should receive a financial aid offer on their Admission Status Page beginning in December or a few weeks after they have been accepted for admission and have submitted their FAFSA with Muskingum listed in the school section.
 Returning students should receive a financial aid offer on Muskie Link in May provided that they completed the FAFSA by the priority deadline of April 15 and requests for additional information have been fulfilled.

 What are the requirements for keeping my scholarship and financial aid eligibility?

 How do I use external scholarships (or scholarships that I received outside of Muskingum)?

-Awards from private sources in excess of $100 which are not indicated on the aid award must be reported to Student Financial Services, and appropriate adjustments will be made where necessary.
+Awards from private sources which are not indicated on the aid award must be reported to Student Financial Services, and appropriate adjustments will be made where necessary.
 In most cases the external award will replace the Responsible to Pay amount or the loans and work component of the aid package.
 There may be instances where it will be necessary to adjust other aid.
 To report external awards please print, complete, and mail the External Scholarship Response Form to Student Financial Services.

 When can I purchase my books and how much do they generally cost?